garfieldnate/garfieldnate.github.io/GOTCHA.md

 ## Mixed Markdown Support

-There's pretty nice syntax highlighting and navigation in .astro files in FS code.
-However, markdown files have no syntax highlighting for the code in the `setup` section and no navigation anywhere (click on inline components will not take you to the definition).
+There's pretty nice syntax highlighting and navigation in .astro files in TS code.
+However, markdown files have no syntax highlighting for the code in the `setup` section and no navigation anywhere (clicking on inline components will not take you to the definition).

 Additionally there are no compiler warnings when passing non-existent properties to an astro component in a markdown file.
 This is a real shame, given all of the effort to make typesafe components.

-Putting an incorrect path into a markdown for the `layout` property results in the dev server exiting with another cryptic error.
+Putting an incorrect path into the `layout` property results in the dev server exiting with another cryptic error.

 ## Imports